 So you had someone tell you that they found mold in your HVAC system.
 First, don’t panic!
 Mold has a really bad reputation and people tend to assume the worst when initially finding out about a mold issue in their home.
 Don’t get us wrong, Mold can cause serious health symptoms and problems, however, this often depends on various contributing factors and is never just as simple as “having mold”.
 The amount of mold and time of exposure can play a big role in those symptoms and health issues.
 Mold within an HVAC system can impact the indoor environment in significant ways.
 More so than visible mold growth on surfaces in the home, mold found in the airflow of your home’s system can be a serious problem.
 If you have reason to believe your health is at risk do not hesitate to first contact your doctor or health care provider and follow their advice.

 Second, a mold remediation plan is a must, and you must.
 You can consider deactivating the system until the mold is removed.
-Depending on how your being impacted, continuing to use the device can increase the risk of affecting you and/or your family’s health.
+Depending on how you are being impacted, continuing to use the device can increase the risk of affecting you and/or your family’s health.

 Is HVAC Mold A DIY Situation?